se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 Please follow their install instructions on how to setup both tools.
 Keep in mind that you have to set a subuid and subgid mapping on all machines that need to run containers.

-Then, you have to set the following parameters in the :ref:`BenchBuild config <How-to configure BenchBuild yourself>`:
+Then, make sure that the following parameters in the :ref:`BenchBuild config <How-to configure BenchBuild yourself>` are set.
+If you generated your configuration via :ref:`vara-gen-bbconfig`, these options were automatically set.

 .. code-block:: yaml